epics-modules/lua/docs/luascriptRecord.md

 INJV, which indicate the status of the links to numeric fields, and the fields IAAV, IBBV, . . .
 IJJV, which indicate the status of the links to string fields.
 These fields indicate whether or not the specified PV was found and a link to it established.
-See [Section 5, Operator Display Parameters](#operator-display-parameters) for an explanation of these fields.
+See [Operator Display Parameters](#operator-display-parameters) for an explanation of these fields.

  See the EPICS Record Reference Manual for information on how to specify